tqa25/on-device-AI/README.md

 ## ⌨️ Development

-Check out the [development notes](DEVELOPMENT.md) for instructions for how to build the app locally.
+Check out the [development notes](DEVELOPMENT.md) for instructions about how to build the app locally.

 ## 🤝 Feedback